Create Modal

 Data Type:

 - Defines the type of data the field will hold.
-The data type ensures that each property holds data in the correct format.
+This ensures that each property contains data in the correct format.

 - Available data types include:

-- String: For textual data such as names or descriptions.
+- String: For textual data such as names, descriptions, or addresses.

 - Number: For numeric data such as ages, quantities, or IDs.

-- Boolean: For true/false values, commonly used for status flags.
+- Boolean: For true/false values, commonly used for status flags (e.g.,

-- Any: Accepts any type of data, offering flexibility when the data type is not known or can vary.
+). - Any: Accepts any type of data, offering flexibility when the data type is not fixed or can vary.

-- Array: Stores a list of values, often used when a field holds multiple related items.
+- Array: Stores a list of values, useful for fields that hold multiple related items (e.g., multiple skills).

-- Object: Stores key-value pairs, representing more complex structured data.
+- Object: Stores key-value pairs, useful for more complex structured data (e.g., an employee's salary breakdown).

-- BigInt: For very large integers, often used for precise numerical operations that exceed the range of standard
+- BigInt: Used for large integers, often required for precise numerical operations that exceed the limits of standard

 Number